Best GPUs under $500 in 2025 – our top picks tested and reviewed

 Regarding its specifications, the RX 7700 XT has 3,456 stream processors, 54 Ray accelerators, a game frequency of 2171 MHz, and a boost frequency of 2544 MHz.
 This means that this hardware is responsible for its impressive mid-range performance.

 You can also overclock the GPU for faster processing, but that comes at the cost of increased thermal output.
 According to AMD, this GPU’s typical board power is 245W, which will most likely increase due to overclocking.
-In this case, we recommend using a PC case with good airflow and swapping the case fans for more powerful ones.
-If you want to explore some options, check out our best airflow PC case and fan guides.
+In this case, we recommend using a PC case with good airflow and adding more case fans.

 Overall, this GPU is an excellent option, and AMD itself claims that it is able to deliver great performance at 1440p max settings in various titles like the following: